 Do you have a desire to serve?
-Do you need experience before taking a job?
+Are you interested in living in community with others?
+Would a year or two of on-the-job experience and coaching help you before your next position or further education?
 Do you want to understand the world, yourself, justice, and faith in a new way?
-Are you unsure about your vocation?
+Are you open to new ideas or experiences before pursuing the next step in your vocation?
 Do you want to experience solidarity and community?
 If you answered yes to any of these questions, post-graduate volunteering may be for you.

 I might want to volunteer after graduation.
 What should I do?

-- Come to the SCSJ to meet with RJ Toledo, attend a Career and Post-Grad Volunteer Fair, or start looking online.
+- Come to the SCSJ to meet with Ken Reed-Bouley, attend a Career and Post-Grad Volunteer Fair, or start looking online.
 Catholic Volunteer Network publishes and distributes RESPONSE, the most comprehensive handbook of lay mission volunteer opportunities.